Water service licensing and licence exemptions

 Exemptions are published in the Western Australian Government Gazette.

-Current and expired licence exemptions dating from 1995, with links to the Government Gazette publication on the State Law Publisher's website, are listed below.
+Current licence exemptions dating from 1995, with links to the Government Gazette publication on the State Law Publisher's website, are listed below.

 - Exemption For Hamersley Iron Pty Ltd For The Provision Of A Non-Potable Water Service In Dampier (2018)